 Department of Chemical and Biomolecular Engineering, University of Pennsylvania, Philadelphia, PA, USA

 Dr. Alberto Striolo is Professor of Molecular Thermodynamics in the Department of Chemical Engineering, University College London, London, UK.
 He obtained a PhD in Chemical Engineering in 2002 from the University of Padova, Italy.
-His research interests include catalysis and molecular separations, nuclear waste management, energy storage in electric double layer capacitors, hydraulic fracturing, environmental impacts of nanotechnology, biological interfaces, innovative manufacturing technologies, and particulate systems.
-Dr. Striolo’s honors and awards include the University of Oklahoma Presidential Professorship for meeting the highest standards of excellence in scholarship and teaching (2013), the American Chemical Society, COMP division, HP Outstanding Junior Faculty Award (2011), and the University of Oklahoma Regents’ Award for Superior Research and Creative Activity (2011).
+His research interests focus on fundamental properties of interfaces, which he studies using an arsenal of computational and sometimes experimental techniques.
+Applications range from energy storage in electric double layer capacitors, to innovative manufacturing and energy production technologies, as well as particulate systems.
+Prof. Striolo was awarded the University of Oklahoma Presidential Professorship (2013), the American Chemical Society, COMP division, HP Outstanding Junior Faculty Award (2011), and the University of Oklahoma Regents’ Award for Superior Research and Creative Activity (2011).
+Author of over 130 peer-reviewed journal articles, Prof. Striolo has been elected Fellow of the Royal Society of Chemistry and Fellow of the Institute of Physics (2017).

 Department of Chemical Engineering, University College London, London, UK